Database Connector Configuration for DSR Pipelines

 Phase 3: Schema Validation & Circuit Breaking

 Schema validation gates every extraction phase.
-We deploy Pydantic models to enforce column presence, data type conformity, and payload completeness.
+Deploy Pydantic v2 models to enforce column presence, data type conformity, and payload completeness.
 Invalid payloads trigger immediate circuit breakers to prevent downstream corruption.

 from typing import List, Dict, Any, Optional